MarcvanHouten/Azure-Disaster-Recovery-in-a-single-region/README.md

 Work in progress:
 * The failback of the reverse replicated VM is not included but the code can be copied from the replication script

+**Note**
+Powershell cmdlets are changing over time.
+It could be that some of the commands will fail over these changes.

 ![Picture of test setup](/images/ASR_zone_to_zone.png)